teksongeap/US-Interest-Rates-and-War-Periods/README.md

 # interest-rates-and-war
- Looking at interest rates and US periods of conflict
+ Looking at federal funds rates and US periods of conflict.